KiranChilakamarri/selenium-cucumber-pageobjects-java/README.md

 This Keyword driven, data driven framework.
 Just load data from xls or from properties file.
 Firefox & Chrome browsers are added natively to project which means you can straight away run tests with out depending on your local browser.

-Navigate to /properties/input.properties file and chagen browsername or add any other input fields on framework level.
+Navigate to /properties/input.properties file and change browser name or add any other input fields on framework level.